chollette/Azure-ML-StudioProject_Operationalizing-Machine-Learning/README.md

  ## Future work

 The following are the performance improvement strategies that can be explored to increase performance.
 They are:

-   •	Having noted the topmost performing models, we can create  a Hyperdrive run for tunning the hyper-parameters of the top best models using a Grid search or random search strategy.
+   •	Having noted the top-most performing models, we can focus on creating a Hyperdrive run for tunning the hyper-parameters of the top-best models using a Grid search or
+   random search strategy.

    •	A better metric such as AUC metric or the F1 metric can be used to evaluate performance because they are insensitive to class imbalance.

    •	Class balancing techniques such as up-sampling the smaller class, ‘no’, or down-sampling the larger class, ‘yes’; these methods can help to prevent overfitting.

    •	For the Azure Python SDK AutoML run, the cross-validation hyperparameter can be experimented to find the best cross-validation fold for the given data.